Want to ring in Chinese New Year on an auspicious note? These handy feng shui tips on how to decorate your home will surely do the trick

 DON’T go water-crazy

 Feng shui experts usually recommend adding water elements to your home (water is an ancient symbol of abundance and prosperity).
-But for 2017, remember: moderation is key.
-Since it is the year of the Fire Rooster, too much water will clash with the fire elements, causing discord and disharmony in your home.
+But for 2018, remember: moderation is key.
+Since it is the year of the Earth dog, it’s best to use it wisely as it can weaken the earth element, causing discord and disharmony in your home.